 This task status monitoring is enabled by decorating the functions behind these tasks with:

 '''

 @task_with_status_report

+def my_function():

+...

 '''

 Then, FlexMeasures will log if this task ran, and if it succeeded or failed.
+The result is in the table latest_task_runs, and that's where the flexmeasures monitor tasks will look.